 Things such as feeling the buzz on a night out, relaxing into that first glass of wine when we get home, using alcohol to loosen us up and be more sociable, using wine to ease stress or anxiety.

 In reality though, alcohol delivers none of what it promises but until we find ourselves in that beautiful place it can be incredibly difficult to understand that there really is nothing to miss about drinking.

 I want to share with you what I genuinely don’t miss about drinking.

 This is probably the main thing we can all relate to.
 There is nothing worse than lying in bed until 3pm feeling so ill that the slightest movement makes your head pound and brings on the urge to puke.
 Then there is also the deep feelings of guilt, that you did it again, the whole day is wasted and nobody at home can get on with their day because there you are, in your pit unable to move.

-A few weeks ago I woke up feeling really ill with a headache and I had to be sick – it was just like a hangover and it brought back some terrible memories.
-I was just so grateful that it was just a bug and I can’t quite believe that I used to do that to myself on purpose.
-This is a benefit that you will experience the morning after you go to sleep on your very first sober night and there is nothing better than waking up feeling normal, and it only gets better!
+A while back I woke up feeling really ill with a headache and I had to be sick – it was just like a hangover and it brought back some terrible memories.
+I was just so grateful that it was some sort of bug and I can’t quite believe that I used make myself feel ill on purpose.
+Waking up hangover free the morning after you go to sleep on your very first sober night is a revelation, there is nothing better than waking up feeling normal, and it never gets boring

 Lying about the amount I drink